Payroll and Benefits Guide Sweden

-In Sweden, the payroll frequency is usually monthly.
-Employers must make the payment of salaries on the 25th of each month.
+In Sweden, the payroll frequency is typically monthly.
+Employers usually make the payment of salaries on the 25th of each month.

 In Sweden, 13th-month payments are not legally mandatory.
 Employers can pay bonuses at their discretion.

-All work more than the standard working hours a week is to be paid as overtime and is regulated by employment contract/collective agreements.
+All work more than the standard working hours per week is to be paid as overtime and is regulated by employment contract/collective agreements.
 When an employee is requested to work overtime or work on holidays, there are maximums in relation to the number of hours allowed.
-These maximums are 48 hours in one week, averages 50 hours per month or 200 hours annually over four months.
+These maximums are 48 hours per week, an average of 50 hours per month, or 200 hours annually over four months.

-All overtime hours in excess of 40 hours a week are paid at an overtime compensation rate; this rate is stipulated in the employment contract/collective agreements.
+All overtime hours exceeding 40 hours a week are paid at an overtime compensation rate; this rate is stipulated in the employment contract/collective agreements.

-For overtime worked on weekdays before 8.00 pm, hours are compensated at the monthly salary divided into 94 for each additional hour of work.
-For hours worked after 8.00 pm or on weekends, hours are compensated at the monthly salary rate divided into 72 for each additional hour worked.
+For overtime worked on weekdays before 8.00 pm, hours are compensated at the monthly salary divided by 94 for each additional hour of work.
+For hours worked after 8.00 pm or on weekends, hours are compensated at the monthly salary rate divided by 72 for each additional hour worked.

 Paid Time Off

-In Sweden, paid sick leave is compensated to the employee for the 2nd-14th day of sick leave by the employer, and for sickness, more than 14 days, benefits are paid by social security.
+In Sweden, paid sick leave is compensated to the employee for the 2nd-14th day of sick leave by the employer, and for sickness of more than 14 days, benefits are paid by social security.
 The first day of sickness is unpaid.